YahyaBeguare/DEFI-Smart-Contracts/scripts/interactions/ERC1155/interactWithBasContractInConsole.md

 # Interacting with the `BasContract` Using Hardhat Console

 This document explain step by step how to interact with the BasContract.sol contract using the hardhat network to mint and Burn fungible and NonFungible tokens , get the contract base uri and check token's ownership .
 Ps: You could use a different network, just replace "localhost" with the name of the network you want to use(sepolia, rinkeby, ganache...) and set the network in the `"hardhat.config.js"` file .

 ## Prerequisites

-- Ensure you have setted the tokens images in the `"ressources\ERC1155\Basic\TokensPictures"` folder .
+- Ensure you have setted the tokens jpg images in the `"ressources\ERC1155\Basic\TokensPictures"` folder and named them with their ids starting from 1.
 - Make sure the Hardhat network is running(just in this case to interact using the hardhat network).

 ## Steps to Interact with the Deployed Contract